Green River Project LLC Half Moon Stool with Ward Bennett Bode Upholstery

 The tradition evolved to include decorating the cords with lettering and drawings symbolizing the seniors’ fraternities, sororities, clubs, majors, home states, and other aspects of their lives.
 The original tradition is believed to have lasted until at least the early 1970s.

-As this is a one of a kind product, please allow 4 weeks after purchase date.
+These stools are made to order.
+Please allow 12-15 weeks after purchase date.
 If you need this sooner, please do not hesitate to reach out to email@example.com.